adamzvolanek/DevRackDocs/radarr.md

 This page covers the setup of radarr to deploy in my docker-compose stack(s).
 Likewise some investigation of configuration files to track and have deployable configuration on compose up.

-**TO COMPLETE LATER** Will need to adjust and reform mounts/media library to follow the structure outlined [here](https://trash-guides.info/Hardlinks/How-to-setup-for/Docker/).
-This will occur during ZFS transition.

 ## Manual Steps

 Follow these steps if a config file is not provided.